The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

 The Best Accommodation In Orange In 2025

-Nestled into the paddocks of one of Orange's most popular vineyards and cellar doors, Heifer Station, this stunning loft-style stay is perfect for animal lovers and wine lovers alike.
-The two-bedroom, two-storey loft is sleek and modern with sweeping views over the vineyard and Mount Canobolas, while outside you can soak up the country air around the fire pit.
+Nestled into the paddocks of one of Orange's most popular vineyards and cellar doors, Heifer Station is a stunning NSW loft-style stay that is perfect for animal lovers and wine lovers alike.
+Your two-bedroom, two-storey accommodation is sleek and modern with sweeping views over the vineyard and Mount Canobolas, while outside you can soak up the country air around the fire pit.

-The Basalt villas include a stone bathtub, internal wood fire, outside fire pit, king-size bed, a mini-bar stocked with local goodies, and a telescope for stargazing.
+The Basalt accommodation includes a stone bathtub, internal wood fire, outside fire pit, king-size bed, a mini-bar stocked with local goodies, and a telescope for stargazing.

 During your stay, you can order from Orange's famous Racine bakery or have a fully catered meal for up to six by the fire.
 You can also book experiences like a yoga session, a tour of the cherry orchard, helicopter transfers, or an Indigenous cultural experience.